 - Are willing to allow others to relate to them as people, not patients.

 We begin each evaluation by carefully reviewing the medical records from other institutions.
 For this reason, we ask that people send, or have their referring physician forward the results of any previous medical tests that relate to their pain.
 Based on our review of these records, an evaluation is tailored to the needs of the individual, and appropriate members of the evaluation team are scheduled to meet with him or her.
 The person may be seen by specialists in pain management, rehabilitation medicine, physical therapy, neurology, orthopaedics, dentistry, gynecology, internal medicine or other specialities as appropriate.
 If a treatable cause for the pain can be identified, the appropriate treatment is recommended.
 For individuals with unresolved chronic pain, we may recommend either inpatient or outpatient therapy in our Chronic Pain Rehabilitation Program.
 In any case, a Pain Medicine Specialist will discuss and carefully explain the treatment plan to patient and family.

-Day care and inpatient treatments involve the same therapies except that day care patients spend evenings at home or in a lodging facility, while inpatients spend the night in the hospital.
+The program is outpatient only, offering day care treatments and patients spend evenings at home or in a lodging facility.
 Twenty-four-hour-a-day care is required for those who are most severely disabled, who are in need of medication adjustment, or whose depression or medical condition requires closer observation.
-Lodging is available on campus or at a local hotel for day care patients.
+Lodging is available on campus or at a local hotel for our patients.

-Whether a person is treated on an inpatient or day care basis, or a combination of both, the usual length of stay is three-and-a-half weeks.
+The usual length of stay for the program is three-and-a-half weeks.
 Actual time in treatment varies, depending on progress and goals.
 Treatment in the Chronic Pain Rehabilitation Program includes such services as: